| Installing the Gas Saver System (GSSTM) Is Simple. See Schematic and Details Below:

 the purchase page and fit either end of

+a GSS.
 An SFIT-5 is shown on the picture right attached to a regulator/flowmeter that came with an EVERLAST Combo Welder/Plasma Cutter.
 That system requires a large hose ID to flow the high volume of air needed when plasma cutting.
 However it also wastes a great deal of gas and creates a high gas surge at the weld start resulting in inferior start quality.
 Installing a GSS using an SFIT-5 solved both the gas waste and weld start problem!

 Click to